10 Hidden Gems

 About Black Run Swimming Hole at Hickory Run State Park Area

 Tucked deep within the forested folds of Pennsylvania's Pocono Mountains, the Black Run swimming hole is one of those places that rewards the curious and the patient.
-Nestled within PA State Game Lands #40, adjacent to Hickory Run State Park, this unofficial, secluded spot feels like a secret the woods have kept to themselves — a small waterfall spilling into a cool, clear pool rimmed by broad, flat rocks warm from the summer sun.
+Nestled within PA State Game Lands #40, adjacent to Hickory Run State Park, this unofficial, secluded spot feels like a discovery the woods have kept to themselves — a small waterfall spilling into a cool, clear pool rimmed by broad, flat rocks warm from the summer sun.

 The Setting: Forest, Stone, and Falling Water